KaySchmelzer/VR-App_for_SenseGlove/README.md

 To enable the controls via SenseGlove Nova you have to enable the "XRRig"-component and disable the "Complete XR Origin Set Up"- and "XR Device Simulator"-component.

 If you want to build the application file for your VR-device, you also need to include the "CalibrationVoid_XR" scene in the build settings.
 This is required because the scene is needed to calibrate the SenseGlove Nova if you pair them with your VR-device.

+While running the application it's possible to teleport in the room while using the SenseGlove Nova.
+To teleport you have to point to the ground with your left index finger and make a thumbs up gesture with your right hand.

 # For regular VR-Controllers